Protecting your privacy online

 While every effort is made to secure information transmitted to this site over the internet, there is a possibility that this information could be accessed by a third party while in transit.

-ACLEI’s website is hosted and maintained by govCMS, through a supplier (contract) arrangement with the Department of Finance.
-GovCMS provdes cloud-based hosting of websites for a wide range of Australian Government agencies—see, www.govcms.gov.au for more details.
+ACLEI’s website is hosted and maintained by govCMS, through a contract with the Department of Finance.
+GovCMS provides cloud-based hosting of websites for a wide range of Australian Government agencies.
+More information is available on the govCMS website.

 When you visit this site, the server logs the following information: